Superrehtard/old_diaspora_wiki/Help-us-build-the-future-of-the-social-web!.md

-There are lots of ways you can get involved with DIASPORA&, and we need your help.
+There are lots of ways you can get involved with DIASPORA\*, and we need your help.

-Here are some examples of what the DIASPORA* community is doing today.
+Here are some examples of what the DIASPORA\* community is doing today.

 * Answer new user's questions on the official help tags on your pod (examples: [#help](https://joindiaspora.com/tags/help), [#feature](https://joindiaspora.com/tags/feature), [#question](https://joindiaspora.com/tags/question))